Luid101/4pictures-one-word-solver/README.md

 ####A program that attemps to solve the sometimes elusive game of four pictures and one word

 # How to use it
-1. Launch the program by clicking on the 4picsOneWord.exe
+1. Launch the program by running solver with Python(Python 3 and above!).
-2. Follow the instructions on the comand line
+2. Follow the instructions given by the program.
 3. Thats it :)